voltbro/turtlebro_patrol/README.md

 ```
 <goal id='1' x='1' y='0' theta='90'/>
 ```
 remember that x axis is forward for robot, and y-axis is left for robot.
+"Theta" should be set in degrees with right-hand-rule rotation

 ### Patrol control
 The control of the patrol bot is performed by sending messages of the std_msgs/String type to the topic /patrol_control